 Big used to matter in the FMCG industry.
 Value was created in ways big corporations were good at; economies of scale reached from sourcing to manufacturing to R&D operations to mass marketing.
 All-conquering behemoths were relentlessly leveraging their large sales forces and global retailer relationships to gain advantaged access to consumers.

-All this does not automatically mean that large FMCG companies are doomed to face a slow and painful war of attrition.
-The game is not permanently tilted in favor of smaller companies and brands, but the ‘’slash costs and merge’’ approach with solely focus in short-term sales and margins at the expense of longer-term brand-building is unlikely to be the success formula of the future.
-An updated playbook to stay relevant and prosper is needed – and it seems that a lot can be learned from this new breed of insurgent brands in rewriting that playbook.
+All this does not automatically mean that large FMCG companies are doomed.
+The game is not permanently tilted in favour of smaller companies and brands, but the ‘’slash costs and merge’’ approach with solely focus in short-term sales and margins at the expense of longer-term brand building is unlikely to be the success formula of the future.
+An updated playbook to stay relevant and prosper is needed and a lot can be learned from this new breed of insurgent brands in rewriting it.